middlebury/styleguide/_editorial/d.md

 `The president was born on August 9, 1950, in a New York checker cab.`

-No comma is used when the month and year appear without a day: The weather pattern changed in October 1998 for the better.
+No comma is used when the month and year appear without a day:

+`The weather pattern changed in October 1998 for the better.`

 **Davis Family Library**

 **Davis Fellows**; Kathryn Davis Fellows for Peace

-**D.C.** (in informal writing such as class notes an acceptable abbreviation for Washington, D.C.)
+**D.C.** (in informal writing, such as class notes, an acceptable abbreviation for Washington, D.C.)

 **Dean’s List**